 Prescription safety glasses (and some advice for people with long hair)

 If you wear prescription glasses, you can purchase special safety glasses with prescription lenses, which is much more comfortable than wearing safety glasses over your regular glasses.
 In this photo Eva is wearing prescription safety glasses (with side-shields) while machining a large 3D printed part that became part of the sidecar cowling for the KillaJoule streamliner motorcycle.

 A bit off the topic of 3D printing safety, but also notice the hair in a bun!
 If you have long hair, just must tie it up when you work with machines, including 3D printers.
 This is not a joke.
-Your hair is incredibly strong, and if your hair get caught in a drill press, milling machine, lathe, or similar, it will pull you in a shred you to pieces.
+Your hair is incredibly strong, and if your hair gets caught in a drill press, milling machine, lathe, or similar, it will pull you in and shred you to pieces.
 If nobody is there to rescue you, you will bleed to death.
 No joke.
 This has happened multiple times (you can google it, but be prepared for some grisly content!)
 That is certainly not the way we want to die.

 Eva always keeps her hair in a pony tail or braided, but that is not enough when you work with machines if your hair is as long as hers (it might be OK if your hair is short enough).
 Long hair needs to be tied up in a bun, or similar, so there is no chance it can get caught in the machine.
 The same is also true for long beards, BTW!

 PLA Safety Data Sheet

 If your company or institution requires a Safety Data Sheet for the PLA 3D printing filament, you will find it here: SDS Luminy LX175.